d3netxer/teachosm-serverless-lambda/README.md

 ### Deploy functions using Serverless

-deploy using Serverless within each lambda function's directory.
+Deploy using Serverless within each lambda function's directory.
 Within each folder do an 'npm install'.
 Also install the Serverless Framework on your computer.
 Make sure you are using the same version of node the matches what is in the serverless.yml file.
 Your AWS account needs the appropriate IAM permissions to deploy, here is an example of a permissions [policy that works](https://gist.github.com/d3netxer/b1d1a4012d6bf20b910c22d02ee43a80)

 View the README within each directory for additional details.
 You should create an .env file within each directory that has important settings.
 The Serverless command will typically have an aws-profile tag, which specifies which AWS account you are deploying to and a stage tag, which corresponds to your bucket names.